How to Remove Background from GIF — Step-by-Step Guide

 How long does it take to remove a GIF background manually vs with AI?

-Manual editing in Photoshop takes 15 to 45 minutes per GIF for an experienced designer.
+Manual editing in Photoshop is slow.
 You must import the GIF, convert every frame to a separate layer — often 30 to 100+ layers for a short animation — create masks for each one using the Magic Wand or Pen Tool, verify edge quality across all frames, and re-export while preserving exact frame timing and loop settings.
 If even one frame has a rough edge, the entire animation flickers.

 Why do most online background removers fail on animated GIFs?